Language Teaching in the 21st Century

 Indeed, profits will depend in part on the existence of such employees.
 In addition, there will be a vastly increased need for bilingual soldiers in the U.S. Armed Services, who will be paid larger salaries for their skills.

-This last group will be the slowest to accept the new possibilities in the new kind of language acquisition because most of them will have experienced the slashing and humiliating message in current secondary school language programs that they can’t learn a language and that when it comes to languages, even if they are motivated and have a PhD in another field, they simply can’t do it.
+This last group will be the slowest to accept the new possibilities in the new kind of language acquisition, because most of them will have experienced the slashing and humiliating message in current secondary school language programs that they can’t learn a language and that when it comes to languages, even if they are motivated and have a PhD in another field, they simply can’t do it.

 As a result of this failure, people naturally turned to computer programs like Rosetta Stone in an effort to fill the void.
 However, such programs, which rely on technology to deliver the language product, are rapidly proving to be as ineffective and as much as a farce as the methods of instruction that preceded them.

-The same companies that have published the books, aware now that their products don’t work and never have worked (they fully knew that), have shifted their attention to selling computer technology with the same miserable results.
-They are as snake oil salesmen hawking their wares by the side of the road to unaware customers.
+The same companies that have published the textbooks, aware now that their products don’t work and never have worked (they fully knew that), have shifted their attention to selling computer technology with the same miserable results.
+They are snake oil salesmen hawking their wares by the side of the road to unaware customers.

-This abject failure to produce results via the book or through the use of computers is because the human element so crucial to genuine language acquisition is completely missing in both the book and the technology models.
+This abject failure to produce results via the book or through the use of computers is because the human element so crucial to genuine language acquisition is completely missingin both the book and the technology models.
 Language instruction textbooks and software are now quickly becoming thoroughly rejected by the American public because they don’t work.

 Motivated individuals, corporations, and the military are now turning away from the false promises of the book/computer technology companies as they now turn in earnest to real human beings to teach them languages.